 - Do you have a colleague who can cover for you if you need to leave the office?

-- Does your employer know about your caregiver situation?
+- Does your employer know about your caregiving situation?

-- Are there policies set in your company that support working caregivers?
+- Are there policies in your company that support working caregivers?

-- Document, Document, Document: Create a file and keep track of information about your caregiving experience.
-This documentation serves as a valuable reference when dealing with your employer, colleagues, doctors and others involved in your caregiving journey.
+- Document, document, document: Create a file to track your caregiving experience.
+This documentation will be a valuable reference when dealing with your employer, colleagues, doctors, and others involved in your caregiving journey.

 - Make time for yourself: The people we are caring for may call for a high demand of attention, support or tasks.
 Set boundaries and schedule regular times when you call or check-in.
 A useful practice is mindfulness and compartmentalize.
 When you are at work, stay present in work.
 When you are caring, be present with the person you care for.
 Equally important: when you are playing, be present in your play.